-ICH Harmonisation Activity Endorsing Party Venue for Endorsement 1 Selection of r harmonisation/ Concept Paper (Assembly Face-to-face (F2F) Mtg.
-2. Final Concept Pa aper МС Electronic or F2F Mtg.
+ICH Harmonisation Activity Endorsing Party Venue for Endorsement 1 Selection of new ICH topic for harmonisation/endorsement of Concept Paper Outline Assembly Face-to-face (F2F) Mtg.
+2. Final Concept Paper MC Electronic or F2F Mtg.
 3. Business Plan MC Electronic or F2F Mtg.
-4. EWG/IWG Regu latory Chair Regulatory MC Members Electronic or F2F Mtg.
-5. EWG/IWG Rapp orteur Assembly Electronic or F2F Mtg.
-6. EWG/IWG Mem bership MC Electronic or F2F Mtg.
-7. EWG/IWG Obse rvers МС Electronic or F2F Mtg.
-8. Step 2a - Confi Document rmation of Technical Assembly Electronic or F2F Mtg.
-9. Step 2b - A Guideline Adoption of Draft Regulatory Members of the Assembly Electronic or F2F Mtg.
-10. Step 4 - J Harmonised Gu • Regulatory Members of the Assembly Electronic or F2F Mtg.
-11. Decision to de document 2 velop a new Q&A Assembly F2F meeting 12.
-Decision to consultation for conduct public Q&A document MC (may elevate to Assembly if necessary) Electronic or F2F Mtg.
-13. Decision to revis se an ICH Guideline Assembly F2F meeting 14.
-Guideline Withd Irawal Assembly F2F meeting 15.
+4. EWG/IWG Regulatory Chair Regulatory MC Members Electronic or F2F Mtg.
+5. EWG/IWG Rapporteur Assembly Electronic or F2F Mtg.
+6. EWG/IWG Membership MC Electronic or F2F Mtg.
+7. EWG/IWG Observers MC Electronic or F2F Mtg.
+8. Step 2a - Confirmation of Technical Document Assembly Electronic or F2F Mtg.
+9. Step 2b - Adoption of Draft Guideline Regulatory Members of the Assembly Electronic or F2F Mtg.
+10. Step 4 - Adoption of ICH Harmonised Guideline Regulatory Members of the Assembly Electronic or F2F Mtg.
+11. Decision to develop a new Q&A document 2 Assembly F2F meeting 12.
+Decision to conduct public consultation for Q&A document MC (may elevate to Assembly if necessary) Electronic or F2F Mtg.
+13. Decision to revise an ICH Guideline Assembly F2F meeting 14.
+Guideline Withdrawal Assembly F2F meeting 15.
 Options paper Working Group/MC N/A 16.
-Points to Consid ler Assembly Electronic or F2F Mtg.
-17. Proof of Concep t Working Group/MC N/A 18.
+Points to Consider Assembly Electronic or F2F Mtg.
+17. Proof of Concept Working Group/MC N/A 18.
 Implementation Package Assembly Electronic of F2F Mtg.
-19. Training Materia als Topic Leaders Electronic or F2F Mtg. ation activity of an ich is outside of the cept Paper.
+19. Training Materials Topic Leaders Electronic or F2F Mtg.
+20. New harmonization activity of an existing WG which is outside of the scope of its Concept Paper.
 Assembly Electronic or F2F Mtg.

-The ICH MC is responsible for oversight of the ICH Working Group process and operations (Article 36 (2)(f)) and is therefore, responsible for developing this SOP and approving any revisions.
+(2)(f)) and is therefore, responsible for developing this SOP and approving any revisions.
 A proposed revision to the SOP can be brought forward by any ICH Member by notifying the ICH secretariat or the ICH coordinator of the respective region.
-Revisions to the SOP may be discussed among the MC or the ICH Coordinators may work together to develop a recommendation for the ICH MC's consideration.
-Once the MC provides its endorsement for any revisions to this document, the ICH Assembly should be informed of the approved revisions.
+Revisions to the SOP may be discussed among the MC or the